 Uses for Deionized Water

-Deionized water is used in areas where the normally abundant minerals in water would interfere.
-Because the minerals present in water leave behind a residue when evaporated, deionized or demineralized water is often used in applications where water is heated and evaporated or when the chemistry of the water is very important.
+Deionized water is used in applications where the minerals found in water would interfere.
+Because the minerals present in water leave behind a residue when evaporated, deionized or demineralized water is often used in applications where water is heated and evaporated or when the chemistry of the water is crucial.

-- Lead-acid car batteries: Because normal tap water can leave mineral deposits behind and damage the battery, lead-acid batteries should be topped off with demineralized or distilled water.
+- Lead-acid car batteries: Because regular tap water can leave mineral deposits behind and damage the battery, lead-acid batteries should be topped off with demineralized or distilled water.